sdiehl/wiwinwlh/tutorial.md

 --------------

-All Haskell packages are versioned and the numerical quantities in the version are supposed to following the [Package Versioning Policy](https://pvp.haskell.org/).
+All Haskell packages are versioned and the numerical quantities in the version are supposed to follow the [Package Versioning Policy](https://pvp.haskell.org/).

-As packages evolve in time there are three numbers which monotonically increase depending on what has changed in the package.
+As packages evolve over time there are three numbers which monotonically increase depending on what has changed in the package.

 * Major version number
 * Minor version number